Estate Planning Elements And Tools

 Can My Estate Planning Be Done Virtually?

 Your entire estate planning process can be done from the comfort of your own home using our virtual estate planning process.
 Our estate planning attorneys are fluent in the technology and protocols necessary to ensure a seamless virtual estate planning experience.
 We achieve this by conducting all virtual estate planning meetings via Zoom.
-After the client’s initial consultation, clients are instructed to complete our online questionnaire from their home.
 We deliver our client’s draft estate planning documents electronically within a week of receipt of their completed questionnaire.
 At our next virtual meeting, we use Zoom’s screen sharing functionality to review the documents in the same manner we would in person.
 Execution is then handled on a case-by-case basis depending on the client’s preferences: we can deliver the full suite of documents to the client’s home for them to execute in front of a notary nearest them, or clients can work with our team to arrange for alternative execution accommodations led by our team at our offices or a location of the client’s choosing.
-More information about our virtual estate planning services, including answers to frequently asked questions, can be found here.

 Do I Need To Update My Current Estate Plan?

 There are a number of events that may require you to update your estate plan.
 A change in your family relations, economic position, employment status and external factors requires an evaluation of your estate plan to determine whether it should be changed.
 See the lists of examples below.